joeworkman/kiwi-services/SafariExtension/README.md

 * **When text is selected**, the content of the post created in Kiwi will contain that selected text along with the url to the webpage.
 * **When nothing is selected**, the content of the post created in Kiwi will contain the browser title along with the url to the webpage.

-**Tip**: You can also use the keyboard shortcut shift-cmd-P to trigger the Kiwi extension as well.
+**Tip**: You can also use the keyboard shortcut shift-ctrl-P to trigger the Kiwi extension as well.

 ## Contextual Menu